HubRise/website/content/apps/smood/en/pull-catalog.md

 1. Log in to your [Smood back office](https://manager.smood.ch).
 1. Select the restaurant.
 1. Click the **Settings** tab, then in the **Integrations** section, click **Settings**.
-1. In the **POS Order References Settings** dialog that appears, from the **Catalog variant to retrieve** list, select the catalog variant that you want to pull.
+1. In the **POS Order References Settings** dialog that appears, from the **Catalog variant to retrieve** list, select the catalog variant.
 1. To confirm, click **Save**.

 The catalog variant that you choose is used for both manual and automatic pull.